dylanmccrimmon/Collecto/README.md

 - Enhancements based on community feedback.

 ## 📚 License
-The license is yet to be decided.
-If you have suggestions, feel free to open an issue.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and share it — just include attribution.

 ---